Carnival Cruise Lines cancels remaining 2020 Seattle-Alaska voyages

-Carnival Cruise Lines has cancelled its remaining Alaska voyages, dealing another blow to Seattle’s coronavirus-battered cruise economy.
+Carnival Cruise Lines has canceled its remaining Alaska voyages, dealing another blow to Seattle’s coronavirus-battered cruise economy.

 Between a no-sail order from the Centers for Disease Control and Prevention and a Canadian cruising moratorium, July 1 is the absolute earliest cruise ships could begin calling in Seattle again, according to the Port of Seattle.

-The Carnival Spirit was scheduled to call in Seattle 11 times after that date, on its way to Alaska and Vancouver, B.
+The Carnival Spirit was scheduled to call in Seattle 11 times after that date, on its way to Alaska and Vancouver, British Columbia.

 Each cruise vessel call supports $4.2 million in economic activity, according to the Port.
-Nearly 100 vessel calls have already been cancelled to slow the spread of the coronavirus; 125 vessels are scheduled to call at Seattle in the latter half of the summer.
+Nearly 100 vessel calls have already been canceled to slow the spread of the coronavirus; 125 vessels are scheduled to call at Seattle in the latter half of the summer.

 Cruising, which supports 5,500 regional jobs, has been one of the industries most hard-hit by measures to contain the spread of COVID-19, said Stephanie Jones Stebbins, the Port’s maritime director, in a Port Commission meeting last week.
 Beyond cruise lines and passengers, the shutdown affects provisioners and the local tourism industry, which had been anticipating nearly 1.3 million people to pass through Seattle on their way to or from a cruise.